theBrianCui/CSC-143-Notes/11.20/src/README.md

 Initialize a Priority Queue, Q, with the the root node only
-    The priority of each node is the minimum distance to reach that node that's known We can store these in Pair objects, distance and node Root node has D[root] = priority = 0
+    The priority of each node is the minimum distance to reach that node that's known Root node has D[root] = priority = 0

 Initialize a Visited Set, S, that starts empty